rails/rails/guides/source/active_record_validations.md

 end
 ```

-The default error message is "_is invalid_".
+The default error message is _"is invalid"_.

 ### `inclusion`